Lisa David

 In Amy’s position, she focuses on the various operational areas of camp’s program including food and health services, security, transportation and hospitality, and the oversight and planning related to year-round retreat business on our Kunkletown, PA site.

-Amy earned her bachelor’s degree from the University of Rhode Island in 2001, and her Master of Social Work Degree from Dominican University in 2007.
+Amy earned her bachelor’s degree from the University of Rhode Island in 2001, and her Master of Social Work from Dominican University in 2007.
 Prior to this position, Amy served as the Summer Assistant Director at the URJ Kutz Camp in Warwick, NY for four years.
 In this role, she oversaw the camp’s Gibush program for teens with Autism Spectrum Disorder and served as the director of the Wellness Team to support the social and emotional needs of teen participants.
-During the school year, Amy has worked as a School Social Worker for 13 years in New Jersey.
-Prior to her work as a School Social Worker, Amy also worked for the URJ (2001-05) as Regional Director for NFTY GER.
+In addition, Amy worked as a school social worker for 13 years in New Jersey.
+Before that, Amy also worked for the URJ (2001-05) as Regional Director for NFTY GER.

 Amy and her husband, Jeffrey (a former counselor at Harlam) live in Westfield, NJ with their children, Sophie and Noah.
 She feels blessed to return home and to serve a community that has helped shape the adult and the Jew that she is today.
 She is excited about the opportunity to empower new generations of campers to find that same meaning and joy at Harlam.